Information for patients

 What happens after the treatment?

-There are no side effects to the capsule and you can drive yourself home as normal.
+There are no side effects from the capsule and you can drive yourself home as normal.
 If someone else is driving you to your appointment, we ask that you sit in the backseat furthest away to reduce radiation dose to the driver.

 You should start to feel some benefit within a few weeks of treatment.
 Your GP will continue to check your thyroid function for the rest of your lifetime, with advice from your consultant where necessary.

-What if I feel very unwell?
+What if I start feeling unwell?

-You should seek medical help as normal if you feel unwell and tell them you have had “radioiodine therapy for overactive thyroid”.
+You should seek medical help as normal if you feel unwell and tell them you have had “radioiodine therapy for overactive thyroid.”

 Is the radiation harmful?